 How common is HIV in the UK?

-London continues to have the highest rates of HIV in the country: 36% of new diagnoses in 2017 were in London residents and 39% of people seen for HIV care were living in London.
-The borough with the highest proportion of residents who have been diagnosed with HIV is Lambeth – with just under 15 people per 1,000 living with diagnosed HIV.
+London continues to have the highest rates of HIV in the country: 34% of new diagnoses in 2018 were in London residents and 38% of people seen for HIV care were living in London.

 Anyone can get HIV but people from some groups or parts of the world are more likely to be affected.
 In particular, men who have sex with men and black African people are disproportionately affected.